waterholeforum/docs/design.md

 Extend\LayoutBefore::add('partials.header', position: -10);
 ```

-Here we're referring to a template located at `resources/views/partials/header.blade.php`.
+This refers to a view located at `resources/views/partials/header.blade.php`.
 We also pass a negative `position` parameter to insert our custom header **before** Waterhole's header.

 ### Hero